Contemporary Works II

 Contemporary Works II is a limited edition 5-disc CD box set released by Klaus Schulze in 2002 containing new studio material.
-This set was released two years after Contemporary Works I. One of the discs has been reissued in 2008 as part of the overall reissue program of Schulze back catalog by Revisited Records, another two were released by MIG Music in 2016 and 2017, and another one in 2018.
+This set was released two years after Contemporary Works I. One of the discs has been reissued in 2008 as part of the overall reissue program of Schulze back catalog by Revisited Records, the remaining four were released by MIG Music between 2016 and 2019.
 The first 333 copies of this set contained a bonus sixth disc.

 Track listing

 All tracks composed by Klaus Schulze.